menu

 Demographics

-Dunkirk is a somewhat ethnically-diverse town.
+Dunkirk is a very ethnically-diverse town.
 The people who call Dunkirk home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Dunkirk residents report their race to be White, followed by Asian.
-Important ancestries of people in Dunkirk include German, English, Italian, Irish, and Polish.
+The greatest number of Dunkirk residents report their race to be White, followed by Black or African-American.
+Dunkirk also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.47% of the town’s residents.
+Important ancestries of people in Dunkirk include Irish, German, English, Italian, and Ethiopian.

 The most common language spoken in Dunkirk is English.
 Other important languages spoken here include Tagalog and Langs. of India.